Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

 \subsection{Impact of the Window Size}

-First, we show the impact of the history window size ($H$) and the prediction window size ($T$) on the $R_2$ score and training time of the proposed \ourmethod{} algorithm in Fig.~\ref{fig:TT_R_2}.
-It is observed that keeping $H$ fixed, if we increase $T$ then the average $R_2$ score reduces.
-This is because the throughput is being predicted for a long time into the future which reduces its dependence on the historical information.
+First, we show the impact of the history window size ($H$) and the prediction window size ($T$) on the $R_2$ score and training time of the proposed \ourmethod{} algorithm in \figurename~\ref{fig:TT_R_2}.
+It is observed that keeping $H$ fixed, if we increase $T$, then the average $R_2$ score reduces.
+This is because the throughput is predicted for a long time into the future, which reduces its dependence on historical information.
 The training time is seen to increase slightly with the increase in the length of the history window or prediction window.
 This is due to the corresponding increase in the number of training data points.
-It is particularly noted that the proposed algorithm faithfully predicts the future throughput for a historical window of $H=5$ as well as $H=10$ seconds with an $R_2$ score of more than 90\%.
-Further, increase in $H$ does not improve the $R_2$ score any further.
-In Fig.~\ref{fig:epoch_vs_loss} we show the training loss and validation loss vs number of epoch.
-It is seen that \ourmethod{} achieves a good fit while training as well as during testing.
-And it is observed here the loss saturates after 25 epochs.
+It is particularly noted that the proposed algorithm faithfully predicts the future throughput for a historical window of $H=5$ as well as $H=10$ seconds with an $R_2$ score of more than $90\%$.
+Further, an increase in $H$ does not improve the $R_2$ score any further.